cmu-phil/tetrad-manual-rtd/docs/reference.md

 # Reference

-The **Reference** section collects all of Tetrad’s low-level, technical specifications
-used throughout the software: parameter definitions, core naming conventions, and machine-readable configuration assets.
+The **Reference** section collects Tetrad’s low-level, technical specifications: parameter definitions, data formats, core naming conventions, and other machine- readable assets used throughout the software.

-At present, the primary reference resource is the **Parameter Definitions**.

----
+This section is meant for **power users, developers, and anyone needing exact file formats or algorithm parameters**.

 ## 🔧 Parameter Definitions